Internal Cross-layer Gradients for Extending Homogeneity to Heterogeneity in Federated Learning: Configurations and More Results of the Case Study

 \subsection{Configurations}

-In the case study, we have five ResNet models which are ResNet10, ResNet14, ResNet18, ResNet22, and ResNet26.
-Five ViTs models are ViT-S/8, ViT-S/9, ViT-S/10, ViT-S/11, ViT-S/12.
+In the case study, we have five ResNet models which are stage splitting from ResNet26, resulting in ResNet10, ResNet14, ResNet18, ResNet22, and ResNet26.
+Five ViTs models are ViT-S/8, ViT-S/9, ViT-S/10, ViT-S/11, ViT-S/12, the results from the layer splitting of ViT-S/12.
 The model prototypes are the same as the experiment settings.
-To quantify a model's degree of bias towards its local dataset, we use CKA similarities among the clients based on the outputs from the same stages in ResNet (ResNets of different sizes always contain four stages) and the outputs from the same layers in Vision Transformers (ViTs) \cite{dosovitskiy2020image}.
+To quantify a model's degree of bias towards its local dataset, we use CKA similarities among the clients based on the outputs from the same stages in ResNet (ResNets of different sizes always contain four stages) and the outputs from the same layers in Vision Transformers (ViTs) \citep{dosovitskiy2020image}.
 Specifically, we measure the averaged CKA similarities according to the outputs from the same batch of test data.
 The range of CKA is between 0 and 1, and a higher CKA score means more similar paired features.
 We train FedAvg under three settings: IID with the homogeneous setting, Non-IID with the homogeneous setting, and Non-IID with the heterogeneous setting.
-FedAvg only aggregates gradients from the models sharing the same architectures under the heterogeneous model setting \cite{lin2020ensemble}.
-For ResNets, we conduct training 50 communication rounds, while only 20 rounds for ViTs.
+FedAvg only aggregates gradients from the models sharing the same architectures under the heterogeneous model setting \citep{lin2020ensemble}.
+For ResNets, we conduct training 100 communication rounds, while only 20 rounds for ViTs.
 The local training epochs for clients are five for all settings.
-We use Adam\cite{KingmaB14} optimizer with default parameter settings for all client models, and the batch size is 64.
+We use Adam\citep{KingmaB14} optimizer with default parameter settings for all client models, and the batch size is 64.
 We use two small federated scales.
-One is ten clients deployed the same model architecture, which is called a homogeneous setting.
+One is ten clients deployed the same model architecture (ResNet18 for ResNets and ViT-S/12 for ViTs), which is called a homogeneous setting.
 The other is ten clients with five different model architectures, which is a heterogeneous setting.
 This setting means that we have five groups whose architectures are heterogeneous, but the clients belonging to the same group have the same architectures.